JW2586/Trailblazers-Connect/README.md

 Trailblazers Connect is an Android Application for use by my local running club.

-It synchronises an events calendar between all the users so that members can see when there next training session is.
+It synchronises an events calendar between all the users so that members can see when their next training session is.

 ## User roles
 ### Runner